 Now that the sun is sizzling, are you missing your favorite chocolate comfort drink?
 Try an icy mocha with a Kahlua kick!

-Wouldn’t it be great if you could have the best of both worlds – the refreshing zing of a margarita and the warm, spicy sweetness of a pumpkin spice latte?
+Wouldn’t it be great if you could have the best of both worlds – the refreshing zing of a margarita and the warm, spicy sweetness of a pumpkin treat that’s perfect for autumn?
 Well, now you can!